Skip To Content

 (j) “Personal Data” means any information that: (i) relates, is linked or reasonable linkable to an identified or identifiable natural person; or (ii) is otherwise “personal data”, “personal information”, “personally identifiable information” or similarly defined data or information under Data Protection Laws;

-(k) “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction (“Process”, “Processes” and “Processed” shall have the same meaning);
+(k) “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (“Process”, “Processes” and “Processed” shall have the same meaning);

 (m) “Sale” or “Sell” has the meaning given to it in the CCPA;